ayrat555/hornet/README.md

  Hornet is a simple library for stress testing.

-It executes the given function with the given rate (calls per second) dynamically changing the number of processes to maintain the rate.
+It executes the given function with the given rate (calls per second), dynamically changing the number of processes to maintain the rate.

 ## Installation